Table of Contents:

 - Customize Home, Away, or Night mode to record video and send notifications.

-Note: Recording and alerting in home mode is restricted to Canary Members.
-To learn more about Canary Membership, visit canary.is/membership/.
+Note: Recording in all modes, and alerting in home mode is restricted to Canary Premium Service users.
+To learn more about Canary Premium Service, click here.

 If you continue to have issues, please complete the following:

 - Force close the Canary app.

 - Delete, re-download, and reinstall the Canary app.